-Because of the coronavirus pandemic, all Sunday school classes and other Sunday group meetings have been suspended.
+Because of the coronavirus pandemic, all classes and small groups have moved online.
 For an overview of AUMC’s response to the coronavirus pandemic, visit annandalechurch.com/cvresponse.
-To see our reopening survey results, click here.

 Director: Meredith Lamarche, email@example.com

-Coronavirus season update: Although we’ve suspended activities in person because of the outbreak, Meredith has come up with a variety of ways for children to continue their spiritual growth.
-These include:
+Although we’ve suspended most activities in person because of the coronavirus pandemic, we remain committed to helping our congregation’s children to continue their spiritual growth.
+Our current offerings include:

 - An online Children’s Corner with Bible-based games, arts and crafts projects, educational resources, and more.

 - Two video lessons produced each week with the help of our Sunday School teachers – a pre-k lesson and a K-5 lesson.
 An email is sent on Fridays with the Youtube links to both of those videos.
 Each week parents also receive the links to the google drive folders for those specific lessons.
 This folder includes a family page and a coloring sheet each week for the pre-k kids, and pages which include mazes, coloring sheets, word searches, and other fun activities for K-5 kids.